leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Fox News
 * Medium: Text
-* Annotation process: 2 experts for first 648 comments: they used the Nobata guidelines for annotation.
-They adopted a slightly weird 2-stage annotation, using one person for the last 880 comments
-* Annotation agreement: 0.98 Cohen's Kappa (on 648 comments, taken from 4 threads)
 * Reference: Gao, L. and Huang, R., 2018.
 Detecting Online Hate Speech Using Context Aware Models.
 ArXiv,.

 __13. Are You a Racist or Am I Seeing Things?
 Annotator Influence on Hate Speech Detection on Twitter__